comp-medicine-uc/guides/scientific_github_guide.md

 The following lists a typical workflow for a scientific project with GitHub.

-1. [@dehurtado](https://github.com/dehurtado) creates a project in the [@comp-medicine-uc](https://github.com/comp-medicine-uc) organization for your research project.
+### 1. [@dehurtado](https://github.com/dehurtado) creates a project in the [@comp-medicine-uc](https://github.com/comp-medicine-uc) organization for your research project

 The project overview will be visible in [this webpage](https://github.com/orgs/comp-medicine-uc/projects).
-This page is good for a general overview, actual task management should be done through issues.
-It will update automatically.
+This page is good for a general overview, but actual task management should be done through issues.
+The project page will update automatically.

-2. [@dehurtado](https://github.com/dehurtado) creates a repo in the organization for your future paper.
+### 2. [@dehurtado](https://github.com/dehurtado) creates a repo in the organization for your future paper

-3. Create an issue with a task and assing it to someone (yourself, probably).
+### 3. Create an issue with a task and assign it to someone (probably yourself)

 Go to the repo's GitHub webpage, select the "Issues" tab and select the "New Issue" button.
-Write the task to be done as the issue title, and maybe a short description.
-On the sections to the right, asign the issue to the person responsible (probably yourself) and select the project it belongs to.
+Write the task to be done as the issue title, and maybe a longer description.
+On the sections to the right, assign the issue to the person responsible (probably yourself) and select the project it belongs to.
 Fianlly, select the "Submit new issue" button.

-4. Work on the repo with Git and GitHub.
+### 4. Work on the repo with Git and GitHub

-Work on the task assigned as normal, using typical GitHub commands, commiting and pushing your work regularly if necessary.
-You can comment observations and other things in the issue page that was created.
+Work on the assigned task as normal, using typical GitHub commands, commiting and pushing your work regularly.
+You can comment observations and other things in the issue webpage that was created, to document the work being done on said issue.

+Issue comments are very useful.
+For example, you can @ tag another GitHub user for help (i.e. "This looks like something you did sometime ago [@pzuritas](https://github.com/pzuritas)) and they will be notified.

-5. When a task is completed, close the issue.
+### 5. When a task is completed, close the issue

 Go to the "Issues" tab of your repo once again and select the issue corresponding to the completed task.
 Write an optional descriptive comment and select "Close issue".
 In the comment, you can optionally reference a commit by copying and pasting the commit's hash (its long code, something like `62efbb0f064d8645ffe86740edb8c5dde599f7d9`).

 You can also close an issue _through_ a commit.
-If you commit something that closes an issue (completes a task), you can write `Closes [tag]` in the commit message to automatically close the issue when the commit is pushed, where `[tag]` is the issue's tag.
+If you want to commit something that closes an issue (completes a task), you can write `Closes [tag]` in the commit message to automatically close the issue when the commit is pushed, where `[tag]` is the issue's tag.
 For example, `"Added a new feature.
 Closes #3"` as a commit message will close issue #3.

-6. Repeat 3-4-5-6 until paper is completed.
+### 6. Repeat 3-4-5 until paper is completed

 With this workflow, the repo stands as a nice snapshot of work done until now, with the commit history recording steady progress.
 Additionally, issues allow one to keep track of different tasks, and maybe work on many at a time without losing track of them.

-## Some typical conventions and good practices
+## 🤝 Some typical conventions and good practices

 - Use English whenever possible as a universal language.
 - Commit messages should be descriptive, not just `"Made some changes"`.
+Specify what changes you made.
+- Try to have a high commit frequency, but not too high.
+Changing a variable's name is probably not enough for a commit, but changing the naming scheme for your variables probably is.
+Keep in mind that commits are the snapshots, and if you lump too much work onto one commit, it might become difficult to see all the changes you made there.
 - Issue titles should be short, use the description and comment section for a longer discussion.
 - Name repos and folders with kebab-case (e.g. `this-is-a-folder`) and files with snake_case (e.g. `this-is-a-folder/this_is_a_file.py`).
 - Write code following style rules.
 A complete guide for Python can be seen [here](https://www.python.org/dev/peps/pep-0008/).